 We may publicly express our concerns in the near future as, in our view, the information upon which the press release will be based is sufficiently reliable to indicate a matter warranting immediate attention.
 We also believe that the wider public should be alerted to the potential implications of the above-mentioned allegations.
-The press release will indicate that we have been in contact with your Excellency's Government's to clarify the issue/s in question.

-Please be informed that letters on the same matter have also been sent to the Members of the World Heritage Committee.
+Please be informed that letters on the same matter have also been sent to the Government of Thailand.
 A copy was also sent to the IUCN World Heritage Panel for information.

-Please accept, Excellency, the assurances of our highest consideration.
+Please accept the assurances of our highest consideration.